qusma/QDMS/readme.md

 QDMS uses MySQL for storage, ZeroMQ and Protocol Buffers for client/server communications, MahApps.Metro for the interface, and ib-csharp to communicate with IB's TWS.

+If you wish to contribute, fork the repo and send a pull request with your changes.

 Screenshots:
 ------------------------
 * [Instrument metadata](http://i.imgur.com/QACkNxI.png).